simeonradivoev/BakedInject/README.md

 # Notes
 If you really, really, really want reflection it can be enabled by a script define `ENABLE_REFLECT_INJECTION`.
 Then reflection will be used as a fallback

-Here is the weaved master methods that registers factories and injectors, de-compiled using JetBrains dotPeek.
+Here is an example weaved master method that registers factories and injectors, de-compiled using JetBrains dotPeek.
 ``` csharp
 using BakedInject;
 using Scenes.Scripts;